Skip to main content

 the whole shebang

-My journey didn't start with The Tale of the Tape, I hopped on the bandwagon along with a lot of other people when he released Don't Say No in 1981.
+My journey didn't start with The Tale of the Tape.
+I hopped on the bandwagon, along with a lot of other people, when he released Don't Say No in 1981.
 "The Stroke" was a masterclass in the double entendre and a relentlessly infectious riff.
-One of my shameful recollections involves my buddy Gord (I always blame Gord for shit like this) who was in town visiting.
-We decided to go and hang out at the Dairy Queen.
-We were goofing around and generally acting like teenage idiots and in walks David Mainse, the guy who use to be on 100 Huntley Street here in Canada.
-Of course there was a jukebox in the Dairy Queen and while poor David sat there eating his lunch, we played "The Stroke" over, and over, and over.
-Please note the restraint I have had in avoiding trying to make a needless masturbation joke ... it was hard.
+One of my more shameful recollections involves my buddy Gord (I always blame Gord for shit like this), who was in town visiting.
+We decided to go and hang out at Dairy Queen.
+We were goofing around and generally acting like teenage idiots when in walked David Mainse, the guy who used to be on 100 Huntley Street here in Canada.
+Of course there was a jukebox in the Dairy Queen, and while poor David sat there eating his lunch, we played "The Stroke" over, and over, and over.
+Please note the restraint I have shown in avoiding a needless masturbation joke... it was hard.

 Yeah, not a proud moment, but at the time we thought we were hilarious.